genome/breakdancer/INSTALL.md

 BreakDancer uses CMake which is a cross-platform build tool.
 Basically it will generate a Makefile so you can use `make`.
-The requirements are samtools 0.1.6, gcc, gmake, cmake 2.8+.
+The requirements are samtools, gcc, gmake, cmake 2.8+.
+Beginning with version 1.4.0, BreakDancer requires samtools 0.1.19 or higher.
+Older versions require samtools 0.1.6.

 Here's the steps to build: